aravind2347214/java-project-sem2/README.md

 # java-project-sem2
-This a repository for the 1st Trimester Project of Webstack Developement course for the programme of Masters in Computer Application in Christ University ,Bangalore
+This a repository for the 2nd Trimester Project of  Programming in JAVA course for the programme of Masters in Computer Application in Christ University ,Bangalore